Protected PCI

 This article describes how the interventional cardiology team handles high-risk patients in the cath lab, from procedural preparation and planning through procedural monitoring, as well as weaning strategies and access site management.

-Before high-risk Protected PCI, the cardiac team should discuss the case and outline the treatment strategy as well as perform baseline blood laboratory tests.
+Before Protected PCI, the cardiac team should discuss the case and outline the treatment strategy as well as perform baseline blood laboratory tests.
 During the procedure, continuous monitoring of vital signs and ECG is important so that the team can react immediately if any adverse situations arise.
-Other procedural considerations discussed include anticoagulation, micropuncture and use of ultrasound and fluoroscopy for vascular access, hemodynamic monitoring, and preparation for emergent situations such as respiratory decompensation or need for surgical intervention.
+Other procedural considerations discussed include anticoagulation, micropuncture technique and use of ultrasound and fluoroscopy for vascular access, hemodynamic monitoring, and preparation for emergent situations such as respiratory decompensation or need for surgical intervention.

 “Protected percutaneous coronary intervention is considered a life-saving procedure for high-risk patients.[...]”